Psychotherapy breakthrough ?

 How is that possible?
 Is it really a psychotherapy breakthrough?

-If you provide psychotherapy, or counselling, or help others to improve their lives or solve their problems, you can learn the techniques of SRT (self-responsibility therapy); you can learn how to take clients to the point of self-responsibility.
+If you provide psychotherapy, or counselling, or help others to improve their lives or solve their problems, you can learn the techniques of SRT (self-responsibility therapy); you can learn how to take clients to the point of self-responsibility, quickly, and consistently.

-In fact, when I have presented the SRT case to large numbers of therapists, who make their living from therapy, it will come as no surprise that most are actively hostile to SRT (audio recording and written statements available).
-You won’t need too many guesses to figure out why those who make their living from unending expensive therapy are so hostile to SRT.
+When I have presented the SRT case to large numbers of therapists, who make their living from therapy, it will come as no surprise that those who have been most hostile to SRT (audio recording and written statements available) seem to be those who are most wedded to making their living from unendingly expensive modes of “therapy.”

-By contrast, ethical therapists embrace it and ask intelligent questions such as: how do I get my clients to the point of self-responsibility, quickly and reliably?
+By contrast, ethical therapists embrace SRT and ask intelligent questions such as: How do I get my clients to the point of self-responsibility, quickly and reliably?
+What impact does it have on referrals when you can help people so much more quickly?
+How do you use SRT with this or that type of client?
+Can have I have a licence to teach this?
+(Yes, after completing the Certification Course.)

 If you genuinely want to help people then SRT may be the breakthrough you have been looking for.

-You can learn about SRT on our SRT training programme and through the book provided as part of the course.
+You can learn about SRT on the SRT Certification programme, and a copy of the SRT book is provided as part of the course.